njdca-dhcr/ui-email-builder-cms/README.md

 #### Decap

-**Note:** `src/cms/cms.tsx` automatically initializes the application with an override that sets `local_backend: true`.
+The Decap CMS config is located at `static/admin/config.yml`.
+However, the `src/cms/cms.tsx` file initializes the application with an override that sets `local_backend: true` in development environments.
 This takes precedence over anything in `static/admin/config.yml`.

 #### Jest